magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Clients supporting newer versions of file-transfer (i.e. the one in this document) SHOULD offer backwards compatibility.

 In the mailbox protocol, applications can indicate version information.
-The existing file-transfer protocol doesn't use this so the version information is empty (indicating "classic").
+The existing file-transfer protocol doesn't use this feature so the version information is empty (indicating "classic").
-This protocol will include a dict like:
+This new protocol will include a dict like:

 ```json
 {